-- B.S./B.A. from a regionally accredited program - Associate Degree in Nursing from a regionally accredited program - Earned grade point average of 3.005 or higher on 4.00 scale in all work attempted while registered as an upper division applicant while working on a baccalaureate degree. - Current license as a registered nursing in the State of Florida - Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements. - Completion of the following courses (in health assessment, research, statistics, community health and clinical with a letter grade of "B" or greater and a GPA of 3.00 or better: - Students must complete the bridge courses within 2 years admission to the undergraduate portion of the program Students must complete all undergraduate requirements in 3 semesters of study to start master's courses in the 4th semester of study.
+- B.S./B.A. from a regionally accredited program - Earned grade point average of 3.00 or higher on 4.00 scale in all upper-level coursework while working on a baccalaureate degree. - Current license as a registered nurse in the State of Florida - Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements. - Completion of the bridge courses with a letter grade of "B" or greater and a GPA of 3.00 or better: Consult the website for the bridge courses.